idaholab/moose/modules/thermal_hydraulics/doc/content/source/bcs/ADBoundaryFlux3EqnBC.md

 The boundary conditions retrieves the flux from an `ADBoundaryFluxBase`-derived user object, such as the [ADBoundaryFlux3EqnFreeOutflow.md].

+The heat flux contribution to the residual $R_i$ for the weak form of the energy equation is computed as:

 \begin{equation}
 R_i = (\psi_i, \Phi_{eqn} * \vec{n}) \quad \forall \psi_i,
 \end{equation}